bihealth/sodar-core/docs/source/app_projectroles_settings.rst

 SODAR Core uses ``django-markdown-editor`` (`martor
 <https://django-markdown-editor.readthedocs.io>`__) for markdown form fields,
 widgets, and rendering.
-This means that users can enter markdown content using the powerful martor editor, which supports real-time rendering and syntax highlighting.
+Users can author markdown content into supported fields using martor editor, which supports real-time rendering and syntax highlighting.
 Furthermore, martor is used to render markdown content in views and templates.

-The following settings can be used to configure martor.
-Please note that setting ``CSRF_COOKIE_HTTPONLY = `false``` is required for using the dynamic AJAX features of martor such as live preview.
-Also note that martor loads an additional CSS theme in the pages with markdown form fields.
-Depending on the theme, either bootstrap or semantic UI themes will be loaded.
-This can be avoided by setting ``MARTOR_ALTERNATIVE_CSS_FILE_THEME`` to a different file.
+The following settings can be used to configure martor:

 .. code-block:: python